baltimore-sun-data/housing-map/README.md

 * x Carroll
 * x Harford
 * x Howard
-* x I'm using a ___-point stroke to size up dots.
+* x I am using a 5-point stroke to size up dots.
 Yellow stroke color: #dace32 ...
 Black stroke color: #151514 ... each stroke at 80% opacity on the outside.
 * x Push to server again.
-* Do remaining items on Adam's list
+* x Do remaining items on list from Adam
 *  x Put the main head/chatter in our site (serif) styles, then put everything below that in Lato.
 *  x Change "chevrons" to "arrows"
 *  x Add "map may take a moment to load."